Share This Page

 These findings are “associations,” not cause and effect.
 More research should aim at clarifying these correlations, especially since roughly half of all pregnant women and newborns in the world currently have insufficient blood levels of vitamin D, even among populations with normal sun exposure.
 In particular, more research should be directed at investigating the hypothesis that vitamin D deficiency may contribute to the apparent increase in autism, as measured by the increase in diagnosis of the disease among children.
 The increasing numbers of autism diagnoses in the past 20 years appear to correspond with the increasing use of sunscreens and sun avoidance, which may have led to lower vitamin D levels in developing brains.

-While we still have much to learn about how vitamin D acts in early brain development, a likely hypothesis is that it does so through its regulation of substances known as bone morphogenetic proteins (BMP).
+While we still have much to learn about how vitamin D acts in early brain development, a likely hypothesis is that it does so through its regulation of substances known as (BMP).
 These proteins are important in triggering stem cells to become (or differentiate into) many types of cells, including brain cells.
 Evidence suggests that vitamin D increases the production of these proteins.
 In addition, the proteins’ signaling pathways may serve an essential purpose during brain development, blocking brain cell division.3 This process appears to be missing in vitamin D–deficient mice.
 However, no research group has yet conducted the pivotal experiments in animals or humans that would connect these dots with assurance.

 Vitamin D and the Adult and Aging Brain